Last Updated on November 8, 2022

 Conclusion: Williams %R does work

-The Williams %R is pretty similar to the WilliamsVixFix.
+The Williams %R trading strategies are pretty similar to the WilliamsVixFix.
 However, it seems like the Williams %R performs slightly better in our backtests.
 Moreover, on a wide range of backtests, Williams %R seems to perform better than both the RSI and Stochastics in the strategies we tested.